Mental-Health-In-Tech/tech-blues-capstone/README.md

 #### 3. Data Preparation
-> - Clean our data: XXXX
+> - Clean our data: keep only the desirable variables of mental health that could interfere with work.
 > - Store functions needed to prepare the data
 > - Import the prepare/wrangle functions created by using prepare.py or wrangle.py
 > - Split the data into train, validate, and test sets